Published in 2017

-At an event organised to mark the 20th anniversary of Princess Diana’s visit, rusty guns are laid out in neat rows in the car park at the HALO Operations base.
+At an event organised to mark the 20th anniversary of Princess Diana’s visit, rusty guns are laid out in neat rows in the car park at HALO's base.
 A special machine will break them down, one by one, into pieces that cannot be reassembled or repurposed.
 A nearby sign indicates the number destroyed so far - 116,374.
 A hopeful statistic and a sad spectre if you think of the lives that ended violently through their use.

 Permanently removing the guns from circulation, ‘is very important work’ explains Edgar Lourenco from CNIDAH, the National Demining Commission in Angola.
 ‘It means less civil crime (less guns), it strengthens peace and helps educate the next generation who do not remember the war.’
 In other post conflict countries, this hasn’t always happened.
 Weapons have made their way into the hands of the civilian population, fuelling tribal conflicts that once were fought with spears.

 The HALO Trust has extended its remit to include the removal of small arms, IEDs and unexploded ordnance as well as landmines.
 Their mission is to create a safe and secure environment where people can rebuild their lives and restore their livelihoods.
 1,371 metric tonnes of munitions have been destroyed in Angola so the next generation do not inherit a legacy of war.

 The line of well-trained HALO sappers in their protective clothing represent the best hope for a mine-free Angola.
 They have cleared 92,000 landmines and more than 800 minefields so far - approximately half of the total.
 The possibility of a landmine-free future was demonstrated, when war torn Mozambique was declared mine-free in 2016.
 But there are far fewer deminers in Angola than there were in 2008, only 300 compared to the 1,100 HALO used to employ before the economic downturn hit and funding plummeted.